 We do business with Russian customers both within and outside of Russia and with customers who have contracts with Russian counterparties.
-Uncertain geopolitical conditions, the invasion of Ukraine, sanctions, and other potential impacts on this region's economic environment and currencies may cause demand for our products and services to fluctuate or customer projects to be delayed, impact our ability to supply or source products from this geographic region, or limit certain customers' ability to satisfy obligations to us.
-On ot ıe

-experienced delays in revenue recognition for the three month period ended March 31, 2022 due to export controls and other sanctions instituted to date.
+Uncertain geopolitical conditions, the invasion of Ukraine, sanctions and other potential impacts on this region's economic environment and currencies has caused demand for our products and services to fluctuate or customer projects to be delayed, impacted our ability to supply or source products from this geographic region and restricted certain customers' ability to satisfy obligations to us, and we may experience further impacts as the conflict continues.
+On May 2, 2022, one of the Company's customers announced that it had terminated a contract with a Russia state-owned entity to build a nuclear power plant in Finland, which termination had an impact on our goodwill and our backlog (see Part I, Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Recent Developments-Russia and Ukraine and Note 7, Goodwill and Intangible Assets, to the condensed consolidated financial statements, each included elsewhere in this Quarterly Report on Form 10-Q).
+In addition, we have experienced and may continue to experience delays in revenue recognition due to export controls and other sanctions instituted to date.
 Additional contracts or projects may be subject to delays or terminations as the situation evolves.
-In addition, while none of these customers have asked for advanced payment refunds, they could seek to

-recover these payments depending on future developments.
+In addition, while none of these customers have asked for advanced payment refunds, they could seek to recover these payments depending on future developments.
 The Russian-Ukraine conflict may also escalate or expand in scope and the broader consequences of this conflict cannot be predicted, nor can we predict the conflict's ultimate impact on the global economy or our business, results of operations, and financial condition.
-The Russia-Ukraine conflict

-may also heighten other risks disclosed in our Annual Report on Form 10-K for the period ended December 31, 2021, including through increased inflation, limited availability of certain commodities, supply chain disruption, disruptions to our global technology infrastructure, including cyber-attacks, increased terrorist activities, volatility or disruption in the
+The Russia-Ukraine conflict has heightened other risks disclosed in our Annual Report on Form 10-K for the period ended December 31, 2021, including through increased inflation, limited availability of certain commodit

-capital markets, and delays or cancellations of customer projects, each of which could materially adversely affect our business, results of operations, and financial condition.

 ITEM 2.
 UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS

-Not applicable.

 ITEM 3.
 DEFAULTS UPON SENIOR SECURITIES

+Not applicable.

 None.
 ITEM 4.
 MINE SAFETY DISCLOSURES

 Not applicable.
 ITEM 5.
 OTHER INFORMATION

-TEM 3.
-OTHER DAY ORMATION

 Not applicable.

 ITEM 6.
 EXHIBITS

 1. Financial Statements

 See Index to Consolidated Financial Statements appearing in Item 1 "Financial Statements and Supplementary Data" of this Annual Report.

 2. Exhibits

-52

-The exhibits listed on the accompan ving Exhibit Index are filed or incorporated by reference as part of this Quarterly Report.
+The exhibits listed on the accompanying Exhibit Index are filed or incorporated by reference as part of this Quarterly Report.

+65